agentbishop/count-css-rules/README.md

 # count-css-rules
-Counts the number of CSS elements and rules for the current domain
+Counts the number of CSS elements and rules for the current domain.